IgorMoura1/Framecast/README.md

 ## How execute the project ▶️

-Make sure that node.js is install on your machine, if isn't go to Node.js download page and install [NodeJS](https://nodejs.org/en/download).
+Make sure that node.js is installed on your machine, if isn't go to Node.js download page and install [NodeJS](https://nodejs.org/en/download).

 After that, navigate to your project directory and run the command in your terminal
 ```